 As with any technology, GPS hardware comes in many shapes and sizes to fit the specific needs of your project.
 Below we have listed a few of our favorite breakout boards, antennas and modules.

-Take a look at our GPS Buying Guide for a full list of products, specs, and information to help you build the system right for you.
+and information to help you build the system right for you.

 GPS breakout boards are equipped with a receiver, and have the ability to interface with your favorite development boards, such as a SparkFun RedBoard Qwiic.